sander-io/hasura-jwt-auth/readme.md

 ## Quickstart

 The Docker [quickstart](quickstart/readme.md) initializes containers for PostgreSQL, Hasura and PgAdmin with an initial configuration for users/todos.
+Thanks go out to [@dvasdekis](https://github.com/dvasdekis).

 ## Configuration